PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 * _c_2_impl_ specifies a custom type conversion from the C glue layer type to the implementation side type
 * _c_2_impl_mode_ specifies mode of conversion from the C glue layer type to the implementation side type
 * _impl_2_c_ specifies a custom type conversion from the implementation side type to the C glue layer type

-#### Default behaviour

-Beautiful Capi uses some default casting between the wrap side, the C glue layer and the implementation side.

 ### Lifecycle extensions
 TODO: